Charlotte Crown

 The Charlotte Crown are a professional women's basketball team based in Charlotte, North Carolina.
 The team is part of the UpShot League, a developmental women's basketball league in the United States.
-The Crown are one of the league's inaugural franchises, set to begin play in May 2026.
+The Crown are one of the league's inaugural four franchises, whose first full regular season ended on August 23, 2026.

 History

 In October 2025, the UpShot League unveiled the Charlotte Crown as its newest franchise, marking the return of professional women's basketball to the Queen City.
 The team is operated by Zawyer Sports & Entertainment, which also owns the Charlotte Checkers and the Gastonia Ghost Peppers.
-The UpShot League is set to debut in May 2026 with four teams: the Charlotte Crown, Jacksonville Waves, Savannah Steel, and Greensboro Groove.
+The UpShot League debuted in May 2026 with four teams: the Charlotte Crown, Jacksonville Waves, Savannah Steel, and Greensboro Groove.
 The league aims to provide a platform for aspiring athletes aiming to reach the WNBA.

+On December 8, 2025, the UpShot League announced the opening weekend matchups for each team.
+Charlotte opened its season on May 21, 2026, against the Jacksonville Waves.

+The regular season concluded on August 23, 2026, with the Crown earning a spot in the championship game with a 21-11 record.